pfheatwole/thesis/source/paraglider_dynamics.rst

 mass.
-This makes it a poor choice for tracking the vehicle trajectory over time. [[FIXME: the point you use for tracking the vehicle doesn't have to be the same point you use for calculating the dynamics; I'm mixing up concepts here]]
+This makes it a poor choice for tracking the vehicle trajectory over time. [[FIXME: the point you use for tracking the vehicle doesn't have to be the same point you use for calculating the dynamics; I'm mixing up concepts here]] [[Also, paragliders are sensitive to apparent mass, which don't have a single "center"; there is no point that minimizes all of the terms in the apparent inertia matrix, and there is no point that decouples the translational and rotational terms of the apparent inertia matrix.
+The system matrix cannot be diagonalize.]]

-Selecting a fixed point on the vehicle slightly increases the complexity of the dynamics equations, but it simplifies [["stuff"; does it make the 9 DoF less complicated since the hinge is now through `RM`?]].
-For reasons to be discussed in `Apparent Mass`_, the dynamics are simplified if reference is a point in the xz-plane of the wing.
+[[Selecting a fixed point on the vehicle slightly increases the complexity of the dynamics equations, but it simplifies "stuff"; does it make the 9 DoF less complicated since the hinge is now through `RM`?
+Not sure what this section is trying to say.]].
+For reasons to be discussed in `Apparent Mass`_, the dynamics are simplified if the reference point lies in the xz-plane of the wing.
 The most natural choices in that plane are the leading edge of the central section, or the midpoint between the two risers, which is constant regardless of the width the riser chest strap.

 This paper uses the midpoint between the two riser connection points, designated :math:`RM`, for all dynamics equations [[and for the vehicle